NirajMaharjan007/Gym-Laravel/README.md

 ## Reason to use Laravel

-There are a variety of tools and frameworks available to you when building a web application.
+There are a variety of tools and frameworks available to us when building a web application.
 However, we believe Laravel is the best choice for building modern, full-stack web applications.
 That’s why we use Laravel.
 It is quite easy than another framework.

 ## Documentation about Laravel